 NOTE 142 For this discussion and references, see Golden 1988, 155.

-However, with the (rather unlikely) exception of 4th cent. infant cremations in the southwest quarter of the Athenian agora, there is no archaeological evidence for this practice in Athens.
+However, with the (rather unlikely) exception of 4th cent. infant cremations in the southwest quarter of the Athenian agora, 131 there is no archaeological evidence for this practice in Athens.
 Nor can an unusually high infant mortality be held responsible for the increase in infant burials.
 First of all, the high frequency of infant burials persists until the last quarter of the 5th cent., and there is no reason to believe that the flourishing Classical period should have experienced an unusually high mortality among infants.
 Secondly, an increase in infant burials around 500 seems to be a time phenomenon, since it also characterized other Greek city-states.
 In Olynthus, the frequency of child burials between late 6th cent. and 338 is 54.2%, if burials of unknown age are excluded, and 49.8%, if burials of unknown age are counted as adults.
-In Corinth, the frequency of child burials (all ages) is 43.6% between 510 and 475 (though we should note that of these burials most were dated after 500) and 46.4% between 510 and 450, while in the 6th cent. it was 39.1%.
-Thirdly, frequencies of infant burials around 50% and even above are not unnatural in terms of demography.
-On the contrary, this is the kind of frequency we should expect if the burial population in Kerameikos mirrored a demographically representative population.
-And even though my argumentation so far exemplifies the difficulties of this theory, it is interesting that on the doorstep to democratic Athens, we are suddenly faced with frequencies of infant, child, and adult burials which closely correspond to early modern mortality rates of similar age groups.
-Furthermore, it is interesting that the only standardized forms of interment for children were amphorae and basins fitting respectively the new-born to approximately 1 year old baby and the 1-3 or 4 year old child, and these are the age groups which in demographically representative populations have the highest mortality rates.

-I will, however, be content to state that from the point of view of social behaviour, the frequency of infant burials in Kerameikos is high, if we compare it with frequencies in burial populations of other cultures.
+132 In Corinth, the frequency of child burials (all ages) is 43.6% between 510 and 475 (though we should note that of these burials most were dated after 500) and 46.4% between 510 and 450, while in the 6th cent. it was 39.1%.
+133 Thirdly, frequencies of infant burials around 50% and even above are not unnatural in terms of demography.
+On the contrary, this is the kind of frequency we should expect if the burial population in Kerameikos mirrored a demographically representative population.134 And even though my argumentation so far exemplifies the difficulties of this theory, it is interesting that on the doorstep to democratic Athens, we are suddenly faced with frequencies of infant, child, and adult burials which closely correspond to early modern mortality rates of similar age groups.
+135 Furthermore, it is interesting that the only standardized forms of interment for children were amphorae and basins fitting respectively the new-born to approximately 1 year old baby and the 1-3 or 4 year old child, and these are the age groups which in demographically representative populations have the highest mortality rates.
+136 meikos is high, if we compare it with frequencies in burial populations of other cultures.
 In Denmark, the frequency of all child burials (0-13 years old) from prehistoric times to the 18th cent.
 A.D. never rises above 30%.
-The same is true of pre-Roman to Iron Age cemeteries in general in Europe - with the exception of Poland.
-In the Medieval city of Lund (Sweden), when religious belief required that all baptized persons be formally buried, the frequency of child burials (0-6 years) in various churchyards seldom rises above 35%.
+137 The same is true of pre-Roman to Iron Age cemeteries in general in Europe - with the exception of Poland.
+138 In the Medieval city of Lund (Sweden), when religious belief required that all baptized persons be formally buried, the frequency of child burials (0-6 vears) in various churchyards seldom rises above 35%.
 It often hovers around 10-20%.
-Only in the Medieval countryside do new-born babies alone constitute 50.3%.139
+Only in the Medieval countryside do new-born babies alone constitute 50.3%.
+139